abhiramasonny/Challenges/Robotics/README.md

 A sample dataset `v` with values from `1` to `20` and `dt=0.2` is used to compute and display the results.
 <br>
-Credit to this video and khanacademy for teaching this to me
+Credit to this video and khanacademy for teaching this to me:
 <a>https://www.youtube.com/watch?v=Jqa-aFE9-GI</a>

 ## Fib iteratively